AI-Assisted Scientific Assessment: A Case Study on Climate Change: Example Sentences

 \textbf{Final:} "Beyond heat transport, the AMOC plays an important role in the global carbon cycle.
 Observational data indicate it facilitates the sequestration of anthropogenic carbon and heat in the deep ocean, thereby influencing the vertical and regional distribution of heat within the climate system [1], [3]."

 \textbf{Explanation:} The final version replaces "pivotal" with "important".
-This is also an example of a 1-to-many sentence matching, where the content of a sentence is expanded in multiple ones in the final version.
+This is also an example of a one-to-many sentence matching, where the content of a sentence is expanded in multiple ones in the final version.

 \textbf{Draft:} "Wind-driven upwelling in the Southern Ocean is also essential for returning deep water to the surface, closing the global overturning loop [6]."

 \textbf{Final:} "This upwelling is not merely a passive suction but is mechanically driven by two main processes: strong westerly winds in the Southern Ocean induce northward Ekman transport and divergence, effectively lifting deep waters (the Drake Passage effect), while wind- and tide-generated internal waves drive diapycnal mixing in the ocean interior [8]."